chrissiefken/osbal/README.md

 Give each server a unique private IP - these will be our management IP's.

 ###Step 3:
-Install the required software - Run `sudo apt-get install heartbeat haproxy apache2 php5`
+Install the required software - Run `sudo apt-get install heartbeat haproxy stunnel apache2 php5`